spatialaudio/jackclient-python/README.rst

    The only place where NumPy is needed is `jack.OwnPort.get_array()`.
    If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).
-   Installing NumPy with pip is not recommended.
+   Installing NumPy with pip requires a compiler and several additional libraries and is therefore not recommended for beginners.

 .. _JACK: http://jackaudio.org/
 .. _NumPy: http://www.numpy.org/